Margaret G. Kivelson: Scientific contributions

 Kivelson has had a very successful career as a scientist that include many publications and original work.
 Some of her accomplishments are discovering an internal magnetic field at Ganymede, providing compelling evidence for a sub-surface ocean at Europa, and elucidating some of the processes explaining the behavior of ultralow frequency waves in the terrestrial magnetosphere, the discovery of cavity mode oscillations in the magnetosphere, developed new ways of describing wave-particle interactions in magnetohydrodynamic waves, and provided insight into the mechanism of interchange diffusion in rotating plasmas.
 This research has led Kivelson to being an author or co-author on over 350 publications that have accumulated over 12,000 citations.

-Establishing a scientific career as a woman
+Personal life

+She was married with Daniel Kivelson, of professor of chemistry, also at UCLA.
+They had two children.
+Her son Steven Kivelson is professor and condensed matter researcher at Stanford University.
+Margaret, Daniel and their two children were graduated from Harvard University.